int-y1/BBFractran/enumerate/README.md

 Currently, only Windows is supported.
 Sorry, Linux users.

-This command will build and run the program.
+First, install gmp.
+Then this command will build and run the program.

 ```
 ./ac fractran20251107